chromeos/iwa-sink/README.md

 - NodeJS v18 or higher
 - pnpm v8.9 or higher

-After downloading this repository and installing its dependencies, you'll need to install you'll need to set up a local development root certificate authority in Chrome to have a verified HTTPS certificate to use with the local dev server, as well as enable a few Chrome flags:
+After downloading this repository and installing its dependencies (`pnpm i`), you'll need to install you'll need to set up a local development root certificate authority in Chrome to have a verified HTTPS certificate to use with the local dev server, as well as enable a few Chrome flags:

 1. Generate a valid root certificate for the Vite project.